 Pam Dietrich aggregates news stories about Adventists and Adventist institutions from general media sites.
 She completed a B.A. in English at Walla Walla College and an M.A. in English through Loma Linda University at the La Sierra campus.
 Pam began teaching high school English at Loma Linda Academy in 1976.
 After 26 years, she transitioned from teaching to serving as the LLA 7-12 librarian until 2010.
 Pam lives in Redlands, California near her adult son.

 Rich Hannon edits the Columns section of the Spectrum website.
 He is a retired software engineer with interests in philosophy, comparative religion, history and finance.
 He also assists in the technical side of the website.
 Rich graduated from Andrews University and Michigan State University.
 He is married with 3 children and lives in Utah.

-Jared Wright served as pastor of media and collegiate ministries at the Azure Hills Church before joining Spectrum full time in 2014.
+Jared Wright served as pastor of media and collegiate ministries at the Azure Hills Church before joining Spectrum full time from 2014 to 2017.
 Jared grew up in Rwanda, Africa, and has lived in California, Massachusetts, Tennessee, Texas, Honduras and Thailand.
 Life around the world has provided sensitivity to the rich diversity of beliefs and practices within Adventism.
-Jared has served on the Spectrum web team since 2008 as a blogger, reviews editor, and currently as Managing Editor.
+Jared has served on the Spectrum web team since 2008 as a blogger, reviews editor, managing editor, and currently Southern California correspondent.